sanducanxue/coins-docs.github.io/docs/rest-api.md

 # Change log:

+2023-05-08: Added the following endpoints: `/openapi/account/v3/crypto-accounts`, `/openapi/transfer/v3/transfers/{id}`, and `/openapi/transfer/v3/transfers/{id}`.
+The endpoints are still in QA and are appropriately marked as such.

 2023-05-04: Removed the endpoints `/openapi/convert/v1/query-order-history` and `openapi/fiat/v1/history`; removed a personal detail from a code sample in `/openapi/fiat/v1/details`.

 2023-04-13: Added the `invoice` interface.